LOCAL GIRL, ALREADY WORKING FOR THE COMMUNITY

 For over a decade Lisa has worked hard, along with other community members, to find solutions to these problems.
 She has spent countless hours organizing, meeting officials, and testifying at hearings.
 She served on the Kailua Neighborhood Board, and the Lanikai Association as an additional way to help.
 There have been successes along the way - regulations passed to curb commercial activities in our parks, to curb expansion of vacation rentals in our residential neighborhoods, and to manage parking and increase fines for parking in the bike lane.

-Lisa getting advice from her Auntie.
+Getting advice from her Auntie.

-Lisa talking story with old friends.
+Talking story with old friends.

 GETTING INVOLVED IN ENVIRONMENTAL PROTECTION AND EDUCATION

-Lisa teaching an environmental workshop for 3rd grade students
+Lisa teaching an environmental workshop.

 Lisa also wanted to take action on larger issues facing Hawaiʻi like food security, energy security, adapting to Climate Change, and preventing the extinction of native species.
 She started the nonprofit Healthy Climate Communities four years ago and works full-time on its various programs.
 She started a community forestry project in partnership with DLNR on the watershed of Hamakua Marsh that has taken thousands of local students and community members behind the locked gates to connect with the ʻāina as they plant and care for the native forest.
 She has done workshops for thousands of students at public and private schools across Oʻahu, as well as developed science curriculum for teachers to use themselves.